MESH-Research/Pilcrow/docs/contributing/testing.md

 ### Backend Unit Tests

 On the PHP side, we use [PHPUnit](https://phpunit.de/) to run backend tests.
-To run the backend unit tests:

 To run the PHP unit tests execute the following command **from the `/backend` directory**:
 ```sh